 Do air purifiers help with animal allergies?

-Air purifiers do help with animal allergies.
-By removing airborne pet dander and hair, the air cleaner can keep pet allergen triggers out of the air.
+By removing airborne pet dander and hair, purifiers can indeed keep pet allergen triggers out of the air.
 With an air purifier running, you can experience less pet dander allergies.

 Is an air purifier or humidifier better for allergies?